Performance Analysis for Wireless Localization with Random Sensor Network: Introduction

-Building on these insights, this work advances the performance analysis of wireless localization in \(d\)-dimensional networks where sensor nodes are modeled by a broad class of stationary and isotropic point processes (i.e., distributions invariant in law under translations and rotations; see \cite[Chapters~12 and~15]{DaleyVereJones2008}).
-Recent studies~\cite{WSNPPP1,WSNPPP2,RSSlocalizationCRLB,BergelNoam2018} have primarily focused on information-theoretic characterizations---most notably the Cramér--Rao bounds (CRBs), which establish lower bounds on the mean squared error (MSE) of any unbiased estimator without specifying an explicit estimation procedure; see also~\cite{ReviewCRLB}.
-Among these, the approach of~\cite{BergelNoam2018} is most closely related to ours, as it assumes that sensor nodes follow a homogeneous Poisson point process (PPP), which constitutes a special case of the broader class of stationary isotropic point processes considered in this work.
-In contrast, we adopt a complementary perspective by directly quantifying the MSE and conditional MSE (CMSE) of a concrete and practically implementable localization strategy (see Algorithm~\ref{Algo1}).
-Specifically, we consider a fusion-based estimator wherein a central processor aggregates RSS and AOA measurements from spatially distributed sensor nodes to jointly infer the target position.
+Building on these insights, this work advances the performance analysis of wireless localization in \(d\)-dimensional networks where sensor nodes are modeled by a broad class of stationary and isotropic PPs (i.e., distributions invariant in law under translations and rotations; see \cite[Chapters~12 and~15]{DaleyVereJones2008}).
+Recent studies~\cite{WSNPPP1,BergelNoam2018} have primarily focused on information-theoretic characterizations---most notably the Cramér--Rao bounds (CRBs), which establish lower bounds on the mean squared error (MSE) of any unbiased estimator without specifying an explicit estimation procedure; see also~\cite{ReviewCRLB}.
+Among these, the approach of~\cite{BergelNoam2018} is most closely related to ours, as it assumes that sensor nodes follow a homogeneous Poisson point process (HPPP), which constitutes a special case of the broader class of stationary isotropic PPs considered in this work.
+In contrast, we adopt a complementary perspective by directly quantifying the MSE and conditional MSE (CMSE), given the number of sensors, of a concrete and practically implementable localization strategy (see Algorithm~\ref{Algo1}).
+Specifically, we consider fusion-based estimators---both the simple-average and the weighted estimators---wherein a central processor aggregates RSS and AOA measurements from spatially distributed sensor nodes to jointly infer the target position.
 Analytical and approximate upper bounds are then derived for the MSE and CMSE across a general class of stationary isotropic sensor networks.